Hyungwoo Lim

 Presentation

-I design research settings to allow determining links between observed phenomena, underlying mechanisms, and projected consequences.
-This framework involves at least one of the following processes: elucidating the underlying mechanisms responsible for the observed phenomena; upscaling observations to predict their consequences; informing models with the characterized processes to understand their broader consequences.
-Throughout this process, I put a strong emphasis on identifying and constraining the scope of inference within the statistical population.
+I place a strong emphasis on identifying connections across different scales: from theory and mechanisms to observations and projections.
+This framework involves at least one of the following processes: elucidating the underlying mechanisms responsible for the observed phenomena; upscaling the observation to address their implications; informing models with the characterized processes to assess their broader impacts.

 Background